-- 2.6.5.1 The Designated Safeguarding Lead is responsible for ensuring that child protection files are kept up to date.
-Information should be kept confidential and stored securely.
-It is good practice to keep concerns and referrals in a separate child protection file for each child.
-Records should include: - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome.
+2.6.5.1 The Designated Safeguarding Leads are responsible for ensuring that child protection files are kept up to date.
+Information should be kept confidential and stored securely on CPOMS, Records should include:

+- a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome.

-The Designated Safeguarding Lead should ensure the file is only accessed by those who need to see it and where the file or content within it is shared, this happens in line with information sharing advice as set out in Part one and Part two of KCSIE.
+The Designated Safeguarding Leads should ensure the file is only accessed by those who need to see it and where the file or content within it is shared, this happens in line with information sharing advice as set out in Part one and Part two of KCSIE.

-- 2.6.5.2 The Designated Safeguarding Lead understands the importance of information sharing with other schools/colleges on transfer and ensures information in child protection files is kept confidential and stored securely. - 2.6.5.3 Where children leave the school ensure their child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
-This will be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained. - 2.6.5.4 In addition to the child protection file, the Designated Safeguarding Lead will also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
+- 2.6.5.2 The Designated Safeguarding Leads understand the importance of information sharing with other schools/colleges on transfer and ensures information in child protection files is kept confidential and stored securely. - 2.6.5.3 Where children leave the school ensure their child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+This will be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained. - 2.6.5.4 In addition to the child protection file, the Designated Safeguarding Leads will also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
 For example, information that would allow the new school or college to continue supporting children who have had a social worker and have been victims of abuse and have that support in place for when the child arrives.